 You can also share presentations directly from your mobile device, which makes it an ideal tool during client presentations, especially if you want to quickly share or email your slide deck as a leave-behind resource for your client to review later.
 That makes it a great presentation and follow up tool for every salesperson.

-Each of these sales apps is a must-have for sales professionals who want to stay productive on the go.
+Each of these sales management tools are apps that are must-haves for sales professionals who want to stay productive on the go.
 From managing client relationships, creating and sharing presentations, to keeping track of important tasks, these apps will help you stay organized and focused while winning more sales opportunities.
 Which is your favorite mobile sales app?